kubecost/docs/install-and-configure/install/multi-cluster/multi-cluster.md

 ## Primary and secondary clusters

 In an Enterprise multi-cluster setup, the UI is accessed through a designated primary cluster.
 All other clusters in the environment send metrics to a central object-store with a lightweight agent (aka secondary clusters).
-The primary cluster is designated by setting the Helm flag `.Values.federatedETL.primaryCluster=true`, which instructs this cluster to read from the `combined` folder that was processed by the federator.
+The primary cluster is the one running [Aggregator](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md).
 This cluster will consume additional resources to run the Kubecost UI and backend.

 {% hint style="info" %}
 As of Kubecost 1.108, agent health is monitored by a [diagnostic pod](multi-cluster-diagnostics.md) that collects information from the local cluster and sends it to an object-store.
 This data is then processed by the Primary cluster and accessed via the UI and API.